CPernet/metaprivBIDS/README.md

 # Input data format

 Input can be in either CSV or TSV format.
-For meta information an option of load of json file is possible.
+For meta information, an option to load a JSON file is available.

 # Software installation

 ### Option 1
-The metaprivBIDS software runs on multiple platforms (e.g. Linux, MacOS, Windows) that have a Python 3 installation.
+The metaprivBIDS software runs on multiple platforms (e.g. Linux, macOS, Windows) that have a Python 3 installation.
 It is recommended (but not required) to first create a virtual environment.